-The Puttaswamy judgement of 2017 reaffirmed the ‘Right to Privacy’ as a fundamental right in Indian Jurisprudence.
-Since then, it has been used as an important precedent in many cases, to emphasize upon the right to privacy as a fundamental right and to clarify the scope of the same.
-In this blog, we discuss some of the cases of the Supreme Court and various High Courts, post August 2017, which have used the Puttaswamy judgement and the tests laid in it to further the jurisprudence on right to privacy in India.
-With the Personal Data Protection Bill tabled in 2019, the debate on privacy has been re-ignited, and as such, it is important to explore the contours of the right to privacy as a fundamental right, post the Puttaswamy judgement.
+The Puttaswamy judgment of 2017 reaffirmed the ‘Right to Privacy’ as a fundamental right in Indian Jurisprudence.
+Since then, it has been used as an important precedent in many cases, to emphasize the right to privacy as a fundamental right and to clarify the scope of the same.
+In this blog, we discuss some of the cases of the Supreme Court and various High Courts, post-August 2017, which have used the Puttaswamy judgment and the tests laid in it to further the jurisprudence on right to privacy in India.
+With the Personal Data Protection Bill tabled in 2019, the debate on privacy has been re-ignited, and as such, it is important to explore the contours of the right to privacy as a fundamental right, post the Puttaswamy judgment.

 Navtej Singh Johar and ors Vs. Union of India (UOI) and Ors., 2018 (Supreme Court)